lizthrilla/SDG-interviewee-questions/Questions.md

 - What career progression is available at the company?

 ### For Juniors

 - What is expected of a junior developer in the first week, first month and first year?
+- Does the company have established junior onboarding or mentorship?

+## Tech

+- what is the tech stack?
+- If product work: ask more about the actual product.